Jonny0181/Lonely/README.md

-# Lonley
+# Lonely
-Lonley - A Discord Theme For Us Lonley Peeps
+Lonely - A Discord Theme For Us Lonely Peeps